Bhathma-Priyaa-V/research-assistant-ai/README.md

-# 📚 AI-Powered Research Assistant for Scientific Literature Analysis
+# 📚 Research Assistant for Scientific Literature Analysis

 This is the **backend service** for a Research Assistant AI project.
 It is built with **Django** and **Django REST Framework (DRF)** to handle: